 1. CPU Fan Header

-Also known as and abbreviated as CPU_FAN, as the name suggests, this header is used for connecting the power pin of the CPU cooling fan.
-It comprises typically of 4 pins.
+Also known an abbreviated as CPU_FAN, as the name suggests, this header is used for connecting the power pin of the CPU cooling fan.
+It typically comprises four pins.

-Like other fan headers, the CPU Fan header also typically has a maximum amperage rating of 1A.
+Like other fan headers, the CPU Fan header typically has a maximum amperage rating of 1A.

 A motherboard almost always has only a single CPU Fan header.